tindrum/fork/Readme.txt

 ```g++ parallel.cpp -o par.run```
 ```g++ serial.cpp -o ser.run```
 When executing the files, we also want the timing information.
-Each executable requires an input text file, as well
+Each executable requires an input text file, as well.
 ```time ./par.run large_urls.txt```
 ```time ./ser.run large_urls.txt```
 or use tiny_files.txt to download the small files.
 This works if your current directory contains the source and executable files.
-If not, change directory (cd) to where the executables are.
+If not, change directory (cd) to where the source files are.

+Bonus: We have not chosen to implement the extra credit part of the excercise.

 Questions:
 1. In the output of time, what is the difference between real, user, and sys times?